andycroll/sinatra-fly/README.md

 cd sinatra-fly
 ```

-Set an an environment variable 'BASE_URL' (in `.env` in development).
+Set an environment variable 'BASE_URL' (in `.env` in development).
 This is the only domain that can be a source for images.

 ## Use